Telonof/PitCrew/Docs/English/GUI_Users.md

 ## Editing Mods
 The mod provided should have everything configured and ready to go for you.
 If you want to disable/enable certain mods on the next boot of your game, click the checkbox to the right of each mod.

+By clicking the arrows you change the priority order of how the mods will load.
+So mods at the top of the list will load before mods below them.

 If you want to delete a mod, right click on the mod then choose `Delete Mod`.

 ## Applying mods